Background pattern

 Do not take DuoPlavin during the third trimester of pregnancy.

-Consult your doctor or pharmacist before using any medication.
+Consult your doctor or pharmacist before using any medicine.

-Driving and operating machinery
+Driving and using machines

 DuoPlavin contains lactose

-DuoPlavin contains hydrogenated ricin oil
+DuoPlavin contains hydrogenated castor oil

-This may cause stomach discomfort or diarrhea.
+This may cause stomach upset or diarrhea.

-3. How to Take DuoPlavin
+3. How to take DuoPlavin

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow exactly the administration instructions of this medicine given by your doctor or pharmacist.
+If you are in doubt, consult your doctor or pharmacist again.

 The recommended dose is one DuoPlavin tablet per day, administered orally, with a glass of water, with or without food.